Is it Legal? Yes, it is!

-To home school legally in Texas, you must follow three state law requirements:
+To home school legally in Texas, you must follow three requirements set out by the Supreme Court:

 - The instruction must be bona fide (i. e., not a sham).

-- The curriculum must be in visual form (e. g., books, workbooks, video monitor).
+- The curriculum (lesson plan) must be in visual form (e. g., books, workbooks, video monitor).

 - The curriculum must include the five basic subjects of reading, spelling, grammar, mathematics, and good citizenship.

 There are no testing requirements, and no reporting requirements.
 If your children are currently in public school, you should submit a letter to the district stating that you plan to withdraw your children for homeschooling.
 No matter what you are told by the district, you do not have to submit a list of curriculum to them or anyone else.
 Texas Home Educators is a wonderful group that specializes in serving the Texas homeschool community.
 Contact them directly if you have any issues, and consider becoming a member; memberships start at only $25 per year.

 At the beginning, the legality question was the first question my husband raised when we started in the 1980s.
 Not how can you do it, what’s involved, or how much will it cost.
 Our situation at the public school had gotten to the point of shopping for a private school, and then looking into home education.